Entammede Jimikki Kammal: Release and reception

-Most popular dance video was done by a group of teachers and students from Indian School of Commerce, Kochi.
-This dance video and the two lead dancers, Sheril G Kadavan and Anna George rose into fame instantly.
-And Sheril even got offers to act in films.
+The most popular dance video was done by a group of teachers and students from Indian School of Commerce, Kochi.
+This dance video and the two lead dancers, Sheril G Kadavan and Anna George rose into fame.
+Sheril got offers to act in films.
 Later News Corp bagged the rights to stream this video globally.

-Dance cover by Nicole and Sonal from team Naach from Mumbai also became popular.
-Actor-producer Vijay Babu informed that Sonal and Nichole will do a dance performance in his upcoming production Aadu 2.
+A dance cover by Nicole and Sonal from team Naach from Mumbai also became popular.
+Actor-producer Vijay Babu informed that they will do a dance performance in his production Aadu 2.
 Another popular video was uploaded by the makers of the film Aadhi.
 Pranav Mohanlal, Anusree, Aditi Ravi and Linta Jeethu were the dancers in this one.

 American actor and television host Jimmy Kimmel tweeted about the song saying that he loved it.

-According to Deccan Chronicle, the Song is being included in Kaatrin Mozhi, the Tamil remake of Tumhari Sulu.